SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Tutorials/Tutorial_Register_Catalog_Item.md

 This key identifies your organization and will make sure the registration will register your Catalog item under the organization of the key you use.

 > [!IMPORTANT]
-> You need to have the "Owner" role in order to access/create Organization keys.
+> You need to have the "Owner" role in order to access/create organization keys.

 Go ahead and create a new key with permission "Register catalog items".